I am so excited to share a new crochet summer top pattern with you all: the Shelby Top! This lace crochet top is just what your summer wardrobe needs!

 - Ch 1 at beginning of rows does NOT count as a sc.

 - Pattern is written in size S, with sizes M, L, XL/2XL, and 3XL in parentheses.

-Watch the video below for a tutorial on different parts of the pattern that can be tricky!
-This is meant to accompany the written pattern (shown directly below) 🙂
+Watch the video in this post for a tutorial on different parts of the pattern that can be tricky!
+This is meant to accompany the written pattern.

 PANELS (Make 2)

 Fsc 66 (78, 90, 102, 114) If you are unfamiliar with the fsc technique, check out the video below:

 Row 1: Ch 3, dc in each fsc across.
 Turn.

 Row 2-5: Ch 3, dc in each dc across.
 Turn.

 Row 6: Ch 1, sc in ea dc across.Turn.